 A few weeks later, when Mercedes unveiled its 2018 F1 contender, the German team revealed that Pascal would share reserve driver duties with George Russell.

-On February 4, 2019, Ferrari announced that Pascal would be one of four drivers recruited to its simulator programme as the Italian outfit seeks to close the gap to Mercedes.
+On February 4, 2019, Ferrari announced that Pascal would be one of four drivers recruited to its simulator programme as the Italian outfit sought to close the gap to Mercedes.